kolinov2/Auto-Alt-Tab/README.md

 ## Author

-This project was created by [kolinov2].
+This project was created by kolino_v.

 ## Inspiration
 I saw the video on instagram: